Music Education Program Information and Admission Requirements

 - Provide for graduate students experiences which will serve their cultural and professional needs.

-Unconditional Admission to the Master of Arts in Education - Music Education degree program will require
+Admission to the Master of Arts in Music Education will require the following:

-- Completion of the baccalaureate degree with a major in music from a fully accredited institution, with a minimum GPA of 3.0
+- Completion of the bachelor's degree with a major in music from a fully accredited institution, with a minimum GPA of 3.0; an

 - Satisfactory completion of departmental entrance requirements: